FAQs about First Aid

 No. It is strongly recommended to employers to help qualified first aiders maintain their basic skills and keep up to date with any changes in first-aid procedures.
 The HSE reduced the initial qualification from 4 to 3 days in 2009 to make the annual refresher more manageable.
 This course has proved incredibly popular, it gives confidence to first aiders.
 Companies are finding that it is much easier to retain first aiders when they are sure that they know what to do in an emergency.
 Have a look at our flow chart for more information.

-What first-aid equipment should be provided?
+What first-aid equipment should be provided in a workplace?

 Once an assessment of first-aid needs has been carried out, the findings can be used to decide what first-aid equipment should be provided in the workplace.
 The minimum requirement is a suitably stocked first-aid box.
 The assessment may indicate that additional materials and equipment are required such as scissors, adhesive tape, disposable aprons and individually wrapped, moist wipes.
 They may be put in the first-aid box or stored separately.
 For help and advice with your assessment please contact the office on 01234 356980